-- Quantity: Are there enough courts with sufficient capacity to meet needs now and in the future? - Quality: Are the courts fit for purpose for the users now and in the future? - Accessibility: Are the courts in the right physical location for the users now and in the future? - Availability: Are the courts available for those who want to use them now and in the future?
+- Quantity: Are there enough courts with sufficient capacity to meet needs now and in the future? - Quality: Are the courts fit for purpose for the users now and in the future? - Accessibility: Are the courts in the right physical location for the users now and in the future?

+• Availability: Are the courts available for those who want to use them now and in the future?

-Current indoor and outdoor tennis courts in Maidstone are assessed to be at operating with significant spare capacity, based upon the following evaluation:
+Current indoor and outdoor tennis courts in Maidstone are assessed to be at operating with spare capacity, based upon the following evaluation:

-- Used capacity: All local providers have indicated that there is significant spare capacity at most courts. - Satisfied demand: There is no evidence of unmet demand in the borough. - Changes in supply: There are no know planned changes to tennis court supply, although court quality at Freedom Leisure Maidstone, which is currently rated as 'average' should be kept under review to ensure that any further deterioration does not adversely affect usage capacity.
+- Used capacity: The LTA supplied data on the used capacity of selected courts in Maidstone, which indicates that whilst some sites are used to above theoretical capacity, overall utilisation rates are 60%. - Satisfied demand: There is no evidence of unmet demand in the borough. - Changes in supply: Staplehurst Tennis Club is planning the provision of two refurbished and new floodlit hard courts, in part to address the needs of population growth in the area.
+Court quality at any courts which are currently rated as 'average' should be kept under review to ensure that any further deterioration does not adversely affect usage capacity.